Tourism in Kerala: Historical context

 Since its incorporation as a state, Kerala's economy largely operated under welfare-based democratic socialist principles.
 This mode of development, though it resulted in a high Human Development Index and standard of living among the people, led to an economic stagnation in the 1980s (growth rate are 2.3% annually).
 This apparent paradox—high human development and low economic development—led to a large number of educated unemployed seeking jobs overseas, especially in the Gulf countries.
 Due to a large number of expatriates, many travel operators and agencies set up shop in the state to facilitate their travel needs.
 However, the trends soon reciprocated, with the travel agencies noticing the unrealised potential of the state as a tourist destination.
 The first travel agency in Kerala, Kerala Travels, was founded by Col G.V.
 Raja of the Travancore royal family along with P.G.C.
 Pillai.

 By 1986, tourism had gained an industry status.
 Kerala Tourism subsequently adopted the tagline God's Own Country in its advertisement campaigns.
 Aggressive promotion in print and electronic media was able to invite a sizable investment in the hospitality industry.
 By the early 2000s, tourism had grown into a full-fledged, multi-billion-dollar industry in the state.
 The state was able to carve a niche for itself in the world tourism industry, thus becoming one of the places with the "highest brand recall".
 In 2003, Kerala, became one of the fastest-growing tourism destination in the world.

 In 2012, National Geographic's Traveller magazine named Kerala as one of the "ten paradises of the world" and "50 must see destinations of a lifetime".
 Travel and Leisure also described Kerala as "One of the 100 great trips for the 21st century".
 In 2012, Kerala overtook the Taj Mahal to be the number one travel destination in Google's search trends for India.
 CNN Travel listed Kerala amongst its '19 best places to visit in 2019.
 Time magazine picked Kerala among 50 ‘extraordinary destinations’ across the globe to explore in 2022.
-The state was ranked ninth in the ‘World’s Greatest Places' and was described as an ‘eco-tourism hot spot'.
+The state was ranked ninth in the ‘World's Greatest Places' and was described as an ‘eco-tourism hot spot'.
 In 2023, The New York Times selected Kerala as one of the 52 must-see tourism destinations in the world.
 Kerala was selected as thirteenth in the list and was the only state in the list from India.

 Major attractions

 Beaches

 Flanked on the western coast by the Arabian Sea, Kerala one of the long coastline of 580 km; all of which is virtually dotted with sandy beaches.

 Kovalam beach near Thiruvananthapuram was among the first beaches in Kerala to attract tourists.
-Rediscovered by back-packers and tan-seekers in the 1960s and followed by hordes of hippies in the 1970s, Kovalam is today the most visited beaches in the state.
+Rediscovered by back-packers and tan-seekers in the 1960s and followed by hordes of hippies in the 1970s, Kovalam today is one of the most visited beaches in the state.